UTSA Roadrunners: Football

 In December 2008, UTSA announced the planned expansion of the athletics program centered on a new football program.
 The team's first head coach was former Miami Hurricanes head coach Larry Coker.
 UTSA began practicing in August 2010 and began competing as an NCAA Division I FCS independent on September 3, 2011.
 On November 11, 2010, UTSA accepted an invitation for membership within the Western Athletic Conference in the Football Bowl Subdivision.
-UTSA is now a member of Conference USA, having joined the conference on July 1, 2013, but will leave exactly 10 years later to join the American Athletic Conference.
-The Roadrunners won the conference championship in December 2021 with a 49-41 win over Western Kentucky in the C-USA championship game, and repeated as champions in their final C-USA game in 2022, defeating North Texas 48–27.
+UTSA is now a member of the American Conference (American), joining that league in 2023 after 10 years in Conference USA (CUSA).
+The Roadrunners won the CUSA championship in their last two seasons in that conference, winning the conference championship game over Western Kentucky in 2021 and North Texas in 2022.
 The team plays its home games at the Alamodome in Downtown San Antonio.

 Basketball

-Men's Basketball
+Men's basketball

-UTSA men's basketball began as an Independent in 1981 before joining the Trans America Athletic Conference, now known as the ASUN Conference, in 1986.
-March 12, 1988 UTSA defeated Georgia Southern 76–69 in overtime sending the Roadrunners to their first NCAA post season appearance.
+UTSA men's basketball began as an Independent in 1981 before joining the Trans America Athletic Conference, now known as the Atlantic Sun Conference, in 1986.
+March 12, 1988, UTSA defeated Georgia Southern 76–69 in overtime sending the Roadrunners to their first NCAA post season appearance.
 UTSA men's basketball has won 3 regular season championships, 4 conference tournaments, and has had 4 NCAA tournament appearances.

 UTSA appeared in the CollegeInsider.com Tournament (CIT) post season play in 2018.
 In 2019 the Roadrunners were invited to the CIT again but turned down post season play.

-Women's Basketball
+Women's basketball

-The Lady Roadrunners won their first ever Southland Conference Championship in 2008 defeating Lamar 65–56 at the Merrell Center.
+The Roadrunners won their first ever Southland Conference Championship in 2008 defeating Lamar 65–56 at the Merrell Center.
 This also marked the UTSA women's basketball team's first NCAA Tournament berth in school history.

-UTSA earned an NCAA Tournament berth for a second consecutive season with a 74–63 win over top seed UT Arlington in the State Farm Southland Conference Tournament Championship Game on Saturday, March 14, 2009 at the Merrell Center.
+UTSA earned an NCAA Tournament berth for a second consecutive season with a 74–63 win over top seed UT Arlington in the State Farm Southland Conference Tournament Championship Game on Saturday, March 14, 2009, at the Merrell Center.

 The UTSA women's basketball team has earned 2 NCAA Tournament Appearances, 2 conference championships, 1 regular season title, and the 2011 Southland West Division Championship.